 Uniformly Flowering to Harvest

 Plants should be watered around their base and not showered with water from above.
 Wet leaves can become covered in mold and mildew that harms the plants.
 In hot weather, water on the leaves can also evaporate quickly and not reach roots if it is left to trickle off the upper parts of plants.

-For a fee of $100, program participants can lease a 275 gallon water tank for the season.
-Payment for the tank is made at the same time as the leasing fee is paid.
-The tank is delivered to the site full of water in early summer and the participant may request two additional refills.
+One free full water tank will be available at each site.
+Each tank holds 250 gallons of water.
+Participants who wish to refill their tank will have to pay an additional $50 per requested refill.
 At the end of the season, tanks are removed from the site by the City and put into storage.
 Each tank has a magnetic key lock on the spout and the key for the lock must be returned to the City at the end of the season.